Maryland vacation rental tax guide

 What charges are taxable?

-What happens when my short-term rental marketplace (such as Airbnb, HomeAway/Vrbo) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb, Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental marketplaces collect Maryland short-term rental taxes for you when the listing is booked.
-If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.
+In Maryland, short-term rental hosting marketplaces are required to collect state sales taxes from guests when a rental is paid for.
+Hosting marketplaces may not collect locally administered short-term rental taxes on your behalf.
+If taxes aren’t being collected from your guests for you, you’re responsible for collecting and remitting them to tax authorities.

 Are guests ever exempt from taxes?